bliunlpr/gan_torch/README.md

 ```

 ### Deep Adversarial Training
+We alternatively train the parameters of D, G and C to fine-tune the model by the Deep Adversarial Training Algorithm.
+Three components are implemented with neural networks and the parameters are updated by stochastic gradient descent.

 ```
 sh run.sh --stage 2 --seq_training false --model_type lstm --train_type  base_attention | last_state | base_attention ```
 ## CNN does not use attention but avgpool.